reddio-com/doc/docs/guide/getting-started/transfer-eths-between-layer-1-and-layer-2.md

 ## Transfer: from layer 2 to layer 2

-After deposit, you have your own Goerli ETH on layer 2.
-Now you want to send the Goerli ETH to others on layer 2.
+After deposit, you have your own Sepolia ETH on layer 2.
+Now you want to send the Sepolia ETH to others on layer 2.

 Now, we will show you how to implement the transfer function in your application.